Methieg/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-#C - Doubly linked lists
+# 0x17-doubly_linked_lists

-##What is learnt in here is
+## Things learnt:

->A doubly linked list is a lidt consisting of nodes inot which data may be stored in
+- What a doubly linked list is

->Being thus the case,the following project presents the use of doubly linked lists
+- How to use doubly linked lists